 Indian markets are typically divided into different exchanges, such as BSE and NSE, as well as a number of other derivative markets.
 Price differences between these platforms provide arbitrage traders with numerous opportunities to make money.

 4. Tax and Regulatory Considerations

 Arbitrage traders in India must take into account the effects of taxation and a number of regulatory restrictions.
 They must abide by the rules against market manipulation, insider trading, exchange rules, and applicable securities.
 For accurate profit calculation, knowledge of tax and capital gain legislation is also crucial.

 5. Liquidity and Volatility

-The volatility and liquidity of Indian markets are among the most worrying effects on arbitrage trading.
+Understanding liquidity and volatility of Indian markets is crucial as these are among the most worrying effects on arbitrage trading.
 High liquidity facilitates transaction execution and maximises profit.
 Volatility frequently adds additional risks since it can cause prices to shift quickly and transaction costs to rise when the market is under stress.